drk-m-s/simulator/README.md

-UPMEM LLM Framework
+AI Chip LLM Simulation Framework
 ===================

-Copyright (c) 2024, UPMEM
-UPMEM S.A.S France property - UPMEM confidential information covered by NDA For UPMEM partner internal use only - no modification allowed without permission of UPMEM

-UPMEM Framework for profiling / simulation
+Based on UPMEM Framework for profiling / simulation
 ==========================================

 This library allows